 3. Pour mixture into a nylon sieve or cheese cloth.
 Squeeze excess liquid into a bowl.
-Discard the pulp afterwards and enjoy.
+Discard the pulp afterward and enjoy.

 How to Store Kava Tea

-Kava roots or powder must be stored in well-closed containers and protected from heat, light and moisture.13 Brewed kava tea can be stored inside your refrigerator for two weeks or more.
+Kava roots or powder must be stored in well-sealed containers and protected from heat, light and moisture.30 According to kava powder manufacturer Kava by Rex, brewed kava tea can be stored inside your refrigerator for two weeks or more.
 After this period, it may “sour” instead of spoil, because of its high starch content.
-The more sterile your hands and kava drink-making equipment are, the longer the drink will last in the refrigerator.14
+The more sterile your hands and kava drink-making equipment are, the longer the drink will last in the refrigerator.31

-Another side effect of long-term, heavy and consistent consumption of kava is the development of a scaly skin rash called a dermopathy.
-There are three possible causes for this, namely:
+Excessive, long-term kava tea consumption may also lead to liver damage, as the kavain narrows blood vessels and prompts liver cell lining to retract.34 If you have liver disease or a history of liver problems, refrain from drinking kava tea.35 Another side effect of long-term, heavy and consistent consumption of kava is the development of a scaly skin rash called a dermopathy.
+There are three possible causes for this, namely:36,37

 • An interference with cholesterol metabolism

-Fortunately, dermopathy may be reversible after stopping consumption of kava tea.18 Avoid consuming kava tea alongside substances like alcohol, sedatives or prescription antidepressants, because this can lead to a high risk of adverse effects, such as worsened depression.19 On the other hand, people with Parkinson’s disease must avoid drinking kava tea because this can exacerbate the disease.
+Avoid consuming kava tea alongside alcohol38 and pharmaceutical drugs like sedatives, diuretics, phenothiazine drugs, levodopa and/or liver-metabolized medicines or anti-anxiety medicines,39 because this can lead to a high risk of adverse effects, such as worsened depression.
+People with Parkinson’s disease must avoid drinking kava tea because this can exacerbate the disease.

-Meanwhile, avoid drinking kava tea before driving.
-Incidents of “driving-under-the-influence” connected to kava tea have been issued to people because they drove erratically after drinking large amounts of this beverage.21
+Avoid drinking kava tea before driving.
+Incidents of “driving under the influence” connected to kava tea occurred with some people because they drove erratically after drinking large amounts of this beverage.40

 You Can Enjoy Kava Tea, but Do It Carefully

-Food (and beverages) can be a unique part of a group’s culture, and the Pacific Islanders’ respect for kava tea or kava kava proves this.
-Although kava tea may not be familiar to people living on the other side of the globe, this drink's potential to positively impact the body can make a change for some people.
+Tea can be a unique part of a group’s culture, and the Pacific Islanders’ respect for kava tea or kava kava proves this.
+Although kava tea may not be familiar to people living on the other side of the globe, this drink's potential benefits can be worth considering.

 However, drinking kava tea may have its drawbacks, especially when consumed in excess.
-This beverage may enhance the effects of certain medications, worsen the conditions of some people or trigger side effects like liver damage and dermopathy.
-As such, it’s advisable to consult a doctor or specialist before drinking kava tea.
+This beverage may enhance the effects of certain medications, worsen some conditions, or raise your risk for conditions like liver damage and dermopathy.
+As such, it’s advisable to consult a doctor before drinking kava tea.